Joint Stiffness and Rheumatoid Arthritis

 See a doctor to assess joint stiffness, pain, or swelling that lasts more than two weeks.
 Your doctor may refer you to a rheumatologist, a doctor trained in the diagnosis and treatment of arthritis and other diseases of joints, muscles, and bones.

 Bring information about your joint symptoms and note whether you have any that are unrelated to your joints, such as fatigue or weight loss.
 Pain is often a partner to joint stiffness.
 Do your best to describe it.
 You may think of joint stiffness as a type of vague muscle ache.
 That's partly because symptoms may be subtle at first.
-Your doctor will confirm the presence of joint stiffness as discomfort you experience when trying to move.

 The doctor will assess your joint's mobility.
 You may be asked to move the joint to check its active range of motion.
 If the doctor moves the joint to examine its mobility, this is called passive range of motion.
 Your doctor will also check your joint for swelling, enlargement, and tenderness.